Effective Field Theory of Dark Matter Direct Detection With Collective Excitations: Introduction

 Our new results significantly extend the searchable DM model space via phonon and magnon excitations, which we showcase in Sec.~\ref{sec:benchmarks} with a variety of well-motivated benchmark models.
 We present full numerical calculations for several representative target materials, and apply simple analytic estimates to understand the results.
 We compare for which operators and interactions one expects phonon versus magnon excitations to dominate the rate, quantifying and generalizing the discussion in Ref.~\cite{Trickle:2019ovy}.
 These calculations highlight the complementarity between phonon and magnon excitations, and between different targets, in probing the light DM theory space.
-We make the code for computing single phonon excitation rates publicly available on GitHub~\href{https://github.com/tanner-trickle/dm-phonon-scatter}{\faGithub}~\cite{dm-phonon-scatter}; it integrates the open-source phonon eigensystem solver \texttt{phonopy}~\cite{phonopy}, and takes general NR EFT operator coefficients, together with density functional theory (DFT) calculations of material properties, as input.
+Our code for computing single phonon excitation rates, \textsf{PhonoDark}, is publicly available~\cite{dm-phonon-scatter} and will be explained in detail in a forthcoming publication; it integrates the open-source phonon eigensystem solver \textsf{phonopy}~\cite{phonopy}, and takes general NR EFT operator coefficients, together with density functional theory (DFT) calculations of material properties, as input.
 Our magnon code, based on the Toth-Lake algorithm~\cite{Toth-Lake} for solving the magnon eigensystem, is also available upon request.